 Your clothes are the meat of the matter.
 If you’re new to camping, it’s likely that you packed too few clothes.
 Camping can be a dirty activity and there are usually no laundry facilities.

 If you don’t bring enough clothes, you’ll be stuck wearing dirty ones for days.
 You’ll certainly want to dress according to the weather.
 In the colder months of the year, layers are your friend.
 The layer closest to your skin should be moisture-wicking and allow sweat to evaporate quickly.

 In cold weather, wetness kept close to the body will make you feel even chillier.
 Wear thick socks to insulate your feet.
 Pack a hat to wear to insulate your head.
 It should fit closely.

 The layer of clothes above this provides your actual insulation and should be fleece or synthetic material, which also allows moisture to leave the body easily.
 The outermost layer should be your thickest yet, like that parka we spoke about earlier.
-You will want at least one rain set, both pants, and a jacket to keep you dry if it rains or snows.
+You will want at least one rain set, both rain pants, and a rain jacket to keep you dry if it rains or snows.

 Camping Clothes for Summer/Spring

 If you’re camping at this time of the year, you need to take into account the variance in temperature between daytime and nighttime, because it can be as much as 30 degrees.
 During the day, you’ll want to stick to natural fabrics like cotton and linen.

 These fabrics are lightweight and also absorb sweat and don’t heat up when the temperatures do.
 Polyester is also a good choice, particularly cotton-polyester blends.
 You’ll want to stick to lighter, pastel shades.
 Dark colours tend to absorb heat.
 You don’t want that in the summer.

 Headwear and eyewear to protect those parts of your body from the sun is also a good idea.
 Shorts will be tempting in the hot weather, but you don’t want your legs exposed to insect life or poisonous plants.